The Hounds of God

 The Hounds of God is the third novel in The Hound and the Falcon trilogy by Judith Tarr, published in 1986.

 Plot summary

-The Hounds of God is a novel in which the elven elite suffer religious persecution.
+The Hounds of God is a novel in which the elite class of elves suffer from religious discrimination.

 Reception

 Dave Langford reviewed The Hounds of God for White Dwarf #92, and stated that "all a bit reminiscent of Kurtz's Deryni books, but Tarr is the better writer."